Locally Weighted Ensemble Clustering: Preliminaries

 \subsection{Entropy}

-In this section, we introduce the concept of entropy.
+In this section, we briefly review the concept of entropy.
 In information theory \cite{infoTheoBook_06}, the entropy is a measure of the uncertainty associated with a random variable.
 The formal definition of entropy is provided in Definition~\ref{def:entropy}.

 \begin{mydef} For a discrete random variable $X$, the entropy $H(X)$ is defined as

 where $\mathcal{X}$ is the set of values that $X$ can take, and $p(x)$ is the probability mass function of $X$. \end{mydef}